nullbyto/MuslimBot/Documentation.md

 #### +ahadith
-**+ahadith** is the same as -hadith, but sends the hadith in Arabic.
+is the same as **+hadith**, but sends the hadith in Arabic.

 #### +uhadith
-**+uhadith** is the same as -hadith, but sends the hadith in Urdu.
+is the same as **+hadith**, but sends the hadith in Urdu.
 Only Sahih al-Bukhari and Sunan Abu Dawud are available in Urdu.

 ### Prayer (Salaah) Times